decoded-cipher/inovus-ama/README.md

 ✅ Gemini-powered completion with custom prompts
 ✅ Scalable, production-grade RAG setup
 ✅ Rate limiting & abuse prevention
 ✅ Clean, mobile-friendly chat interface
 ✅ Future-ready for live knowledge via MCP Server
+✅ Upload files of any format via a dedicated API route ✅ Sources for each answer are returned for UI display

 ## 🛠️ How It Works

 1. User asks a question via the Nuxt frontend
 2. API server generates a question embedding (Gemini)
-3. VectorizeDB returns relevant knowledge chunks
+3. Pinecone returns relevant knowledge chunks
 4. System composes a grounded prompt
 5. Gemini API generates a final answer
-6. Response is displayed in the chat UI
+6. Response with source references is displayed in the chat UI

 In the future, the system will also pull real-time knowledge from the **Inovus MCP Server**.